Best NBN deals in Australia (November 2024)

 (Image credit: Getty Images)

-At Tom's Guide, we aim to give you that transparency in our guides of the best NBN deals available.
-Every month, we conduct a deep dive into the best NBN deals, providers and more, so you can get the most out of your hard-earned cash, without sacrificing service or speeds.
+Here at Tom's Guide, we value transparency in our guides to finding home internet deals.
+Every month, we conduct a deep dive into the best NBN deals, providers and more, so you can get the most out of your hard-earned cash, without compromising on service or speeds.

 ISPs often offer a standard six-month discount for new customers, and sometimes, (yet very rare), they may offer a 12-month discount.
-Either way, it always pays off to shop around to find a plan that works for you.
+Right now, ahead of Black Friday, we've found some stellar discounts on NBN plans that have yearlong discounts and added extras, like a free modem router.

 In this comprehensive guide, we've split the best deals by NBN speed so you can easily search for your speed tier of choice.
 Follow the quick links below to jump ahead to the speed you're after, or learn more about choosing an NBN plan in our FAQ section.